Bare Metal#

 :NAME STATE CONSUMER ONLINE ERROR AGE child-1 deprovisioning capm3-example-md-txr9f-k8z9d true 31m child-2 provisioned capm3-example-cp-templ-0 true 31m child-3 deprovisioning capm3-example-md-txr9f-lkc5c true 31m child-1 available true 36m child-3 available true 37m child-2 deprovisioning capm3-example-cp-templ-0 true 37m child-2 available true 43m

-Then, the available hosts can be used to deploy another cluster, using the same
+Then, the available bare metal machines can be used to deploy another cluster, using the same

 BareMetalHost